 Lori is the author of the “Tools for Educators” series entitled “Key Changes: Refreshing Your Music Program” published monthly in the teacher's edition of In Tune Monthly Magazine where she provides resources to enhance the music classroom and rehearsal space.
-Her articles are also featured each month as part of the National Association for Music Education’s (NAfME) Music in a Minuet Blog.
+She also serves as a journalist for Teaching Music Magazine.
+With over 50 originally published educational articles and interviews, Lori's work is also featured each month as part of the National Association for Music Education’s (NAfME) Music in a Minuet Blog.
 In addition, her publications frequently appear in the Maryland Music Educator Journal and The Woman Conductor Journal.
-In the summer of 2019, Lori developed her mentoring publications into a graduate course that she designed and instructs through the University of the Arts appropriately entitled "Making Key Changes: Refresh Your Music Program".
-Lori also serves as a journalist for Teaching Music Magazine.
-Recently, she was interviewed for several music education podcasts, including episodes 120 and 121 of The Music Ed Podcast and episode 116 of the Everything Band Podcast.
+In the summer of 2019, Lori developed her mentoring publications into a graduate course that she designed and instructs through the University of the Arts appropriately entitled "Making Key Changes: Refresh Your Teaching".
+Lori has been interviewed for several music education podcasts, including episodes 120 and 121 of The Music Ed Podcast and episode 116 of the Everything Band Podcast.
 In Maryland, Lori serves as the artistic and executive director of the Regional Repertory Wind Ensemble, coordinator of Howard County's Secondary Solo & Ensemble Festival, conductor of Howard County's Middle School Honor Band, and the Maryland state chair for Women Band Directors International (WBDI).

 Lori received her Bachelor of Science in Music Education from West Chester University, Master of Music Education from Lebanon Valley College, and Administrator I Certification through McDaniel College.
 Lori is a saxophone player who resides near Baltimore, Maryland with her husband, daughter, and son.